virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

 Order Confirmation Integration
 ------------------------------

-Virtusize order confirmation utilizes the same small JavaScript that is used on the product pages.
-The retailer will provide Virtusize with a number of useful information, that is relevant for finding the perfect size and fit for the customers of the retailer.
+The Virtusize order confirmation integration utilises the same small JavaScript that will be used on your product pages.
+You will need to provide Virtusize with certain information that will be used for your customers to find the right fit on your website when using our widget.

-This will enable Virtusize to show the customers items they have recently purchased as part of the purchase history.
-They can then select one or more of these items as a reference item used for comparison with the garment they are looking to purchase from the retailer at the moment.
-Doing this will effectively eliminate the tedious task of measuring garments from their wardrobe for the customers and will therefore make it much easier for the customer to get started with using Virtusize.
+This will enable Virtusize to show your consumers the items they have recently purchased as part of their ‘Purchase History’.
+They can then select one or more of these items in their purchase history wardrobe as a reference item to compare with the garment they are looking to purchase from your site.

 .. note::
-    You can start providing purchase data as soon as you have received your API key.
+    You can start providing us purchase data as soon as you have received your API key.
 This way your customers will benefit as soon as you integrate Virtusize on your product pages by having purchase history from their previous purchases already in place.